CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 ### Mission
 My mission for is site is to:
 * make a positive impact in the lives of many young students by sharing educative content.
-* make connections with intellects who have a common interest.
+* make connections with intellects who have a common interest as me.
 * build a team of individuals who are eager to build a better world.
 * create an opportunity for learners, including myself, to continuously acquire knowledge.
 * Raise awareness of various technological advances for medical applications.